Otoe–Missouria Tribe of Indians: Economic development

+Predatory payday lending

+In 2010, the tribe partnered with Mark E. Curry to create a high-interest payday loan company, American Web Loan, initially using its sovereign status as a defense against state usury laws until that argument was rejected in court challenges.
+By 2014, American Web Loan was one of the largest payday lenders in the United States, with a typical annual interest rate of around 700 percent on loans it provided.
+The company was controlled by Curry, and the tribe received only around one percent of the revenue based on a loan portfolio arrangement with Curry.
+Curry later testified that between 2010 and September 2016, his private equity firm, MacFarlane Group, made around $110 million from American Web Loan, while the tribe received $8 million.
+The chair of the tribe, John Shotton, has said the company was an important financial asset for the tribe.
+In October 2016, the tribe paid Curry $200 million for the MacFarlane Group, which had previously assisted with underwriting and call center support for American Web Loan.
+The tribe paid for the company by taking out loans in that amount from Curry and one of his companies, and a federal judge ruled in 2019 that Curry had continued to maintain control.
+After the purchase, the tribe began to receive 3.6 percent of the revenues.

+In 2021, the company settled a federal class action lawsuit alleging illegal predatory lending for $182 million, including $86 million in cash and $76 million in loan cancellation.
+In July 2020, the United States Court of Appeals for the Third Circuit had found that the tribe's payday lender could not compel arbitration to defeat a Racketeer Influenced and Corrupt Organizations Act (RICO) lawsuit brought by the borrowers.

+In 2022, another company that had paid the Otoe-Missouria tribe to use its tribal sovereignty to claim exemption from state usury laws paid $44 million to settle a lawsuit for lending at illegally high interest rates.

 Language and culture

-At most three tribal members still speak the Otoe or Chiwere language; however, the tribe has a program to revitalize the language.
-Language classes are held weekly in Edmond, Oklahoma.
+At most three tribal citizens still speak the Otoe or Chiwere language; however, the tribe has a program to revitalize the language.
+Language classes are held weekly in Red Rock, Oklahoma and online.

 For almost century and a half, since 1881, an annual Otoe–Missouria Encampment is held every third weekend in July near Red Rock, Oklahoma.

-The Otoe-Missouria tribe's history is well represented at the First Americans Museum in Oklahoma city, several tribal members worked with the museum in order to make sure their culture was accurately represented.
+The Otoe-Missouria tribe's history is well represented at First Americans Museum in Oklahoma City.
+Several tribal citizens worked with the museum in order to make sure their culture was accurately represented.

 Education

 In August 2019, the tribe was among several that chartered Bacone College in Muskogee, Oklahoma as a tribal college.

 The tribes took over control of the college in order to secure federal funding, get it on a stable footing after it ran into financial difficulties, and be able to control its curriculum to serve the needs of their students.
 It had originally been established in the 19th century in affiliation with the Baptist Church to serve Native American students.